- Who can I ask for support on e-learning?

 Solution: click the Edit button of the conference in the Canvas course and select the checkbox for not yet invited students and click the button Update.
 After that, the students can see and join, even if the conference is already running (students may need to refresh the Conferences page).

 In general it's good practice to check if the list of invited members is complete an hour or so before the conference starts (click Edit, and select the checkbox for not yet invited students).
 Or: create the conference shortly before it starts, and mention in an announcement when the link will become available.
 This is especially necessary at the start of the quartile when new students will enroll each day.

 Yes, but you have to use the browsers Firefox or Chrome on a desktop or laptop.
 In Safari and on mobile devices screensharing is not supported.
-For more info, see the BigBlueButton guide
+For more info, see the BigBlueButton guide.

 No, Explain Everything works on every tablet and even on desktop computers.
 Keep in mind though, that working on a desktop and in a browser might give you some limitations on features and writing capabilities.
-We recommend using the app in combinations with a fairly new tablet.
+We recommend using the app in combination with a fairly new tablet.
 (2018 and up)